hyperwell/gateway/README.md

 ## Usage

-Start a gateway via `npm start` or `./bin/server.js`.
+Run a gateway server via `npm start` or `./bin/server.js`.
 The CLI accepts the following arguments:

 - `--port <number>` (`-p`): The port number to listen on.
 Defaults to `3000`.
 Example: `--port 8080`.
 - `--host <hostname>`: The public hostname.
 Defaults to `localhost:3000`.
 Example: `--host www.example.com:8080`